imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

   - `isRendering`: A flag indicating whether a render operation is currently in progress
   - `examplesVersion`: Incremented when example sets are loaded to notify UI
   - `lastOpenedTabId`: Transient flag for tracking explicitly opened components
+  - `currentExampleName`: The name of the currently loaded example for proper project naming in the navbar
   - For each component (`ComponentData`):
     - `componentAst`: The "Live AST" created with the real React library.
 It is rendered in "Interaction Mode" and allows the component to be fully stateful
     - `componentPreviewAst`: The "Preview AST" created with a shimmed React.
 This is a structurally complete map of the component used for the Navigator and as the blueprint for style updates